• Home |

 Why We Chose It

-If you’re looking for the first round developed specifically for deer hunters, then look no further than the Federal Fusion 180 gr FSP.
+If you’re looking for the first round developed specifically for deer hunters, then look no further than the Federal Fusion 180 grain FSP.

-Although the Federal Fusion is perfect for deer, it’s not the best choice for larger game like elk.
-However, if you want the original purpose-built deer round, then Federal Fusion 180 gr is a perfect choice to take out into the woods this fall.
+While the Federal Fusion projectile is perfect for taking deer, it’s not the best choice for larger game like elk.
+But so long as you're using the original purpose-built deer round for its intended applicatiojn, then Federal Fusion 180 grain FSP is a perfect choice to take out into the woods this fall.

 Oh Deer!
 That’s a Wrap

-But since you made it this far, do you want to keep learning more about the 30-06 Springfield?
-We’ve shared a vast majority of our wisdom in the sections above but keep scrolling to take a gander at our 30-06 buyer’s guide.
+Do you want to keep learning more about the 30-06 Springfield?
+We’ve shared only a scintilla of our wisdom in the sections above.
+Keep scrolling to take a gander at our 30-06 buyer’s guide.

 Or if you’re ready to order a box from our list, click HERE to go back to the top.